 Total014

 Zero product mentions.
-Fourteen competitor tools named instead.
+Fourteen competitors named in their place.

 AI thinks this company is a blog, not a software product.
-They have been publishing content since 2023.
+They've been publishing content since 2023.
 They have a genuinely differentiated product.
-None of that matters because AI learned about them from the wrong content.
+None of it matters — because AI learned about them from the wrong content.

 How visible is your company to AI search?